pourquoi/be2bill_simulation/README.md

 Be2bill backend simulation
 ========================

-This app intents is to simulate be2bill backend for testing when the sandbox cant be used
+This app intent is to simulate be2bill backend for testing when the sandbox cant be used

 Configure
 ---